Ben Goodson: Death of son

-Goodson's son Benares Hampton Goodson was killed along with four others when the plane he was piloting crashed near Innisfail, Queensland in 1938.
-Benares Goodson had gained his pilot's licence ten years prior to the accident, owned his own plane and was a member of the Rockhampton Aero Club, acting as an assistant instructor after gaining the appropriate qualifications.
-Four years prior to the fatal crash, Benares Goodson was appointed by Charles Kingsford Smith to be chief instructor of the Kingsford Smith Flying School, just prior to Kingsford-Smith's own disappearance.
+Goodson's son Benares Hampton Goodson was killed along with four others when the plane he was piloting crashed near Innisfail, Queensland, in 1938.
+Benares had gained his pilot's licence ten years prior to the accident, owned his own plane and was a member of the Rockhampton Aero Club, acting as an assistant instructor after gaining the appropriate qualifications.
+Four years prior to the fatal crash, Benares was appointed by Charles Kingsford Smith to be chief instructor of the Kingsford Smith Flying School, just prior to Kingsford Smith's own disappearance.

 Brother's public service

-Ben Goodson's brother Harry Goodson was involved in public life and was active in the Rockhampton community where he was a member of the Rockhampton Harbour Board, an alderman on Rockhampton City Council, and a life member of the Rockhampton Agricultural Society.
-Ben and Harry were business partners taking over their late father's furniture dealing business and establishing what was Rockhampton's first open air picture theatre when they opened the Goodsons Promenade Concert Grounds in 1909.
-Harry Goodson died in Yeppoon in 1944.
-Goodson Street in the Rockhampton suburb of West Rockhampton is named in Harry Goodson's honour.
+Goodson's brother, Harry Goodson, was involved in public life and was active in the Rockhampton community, where he was a member of the Rockhampton Harbour Board, an alderman on Rockhampton City Council, and a life member of the Rockhampton Agricultural Society.
+Ben and Harry were business partners taking over their late father's furniture dealing business and establishing what was Rockhampton's first open-air picture theatre when they opened the Goodson's Promenade Concert Grounds in 1909.
+Harry Goodson died in Yeppoon in 1944; Goodson Street in the Rockhampton suburb of West Rockhampton is named in his honour.

 Death

-Goodson died at the age of 62 in June 1941 at his home at Vaucluse, New South Wales.
+Goodson died at the age of 62 on 6 June 1941 at his home at Vaucluse, New South Wales.